carlfranklin/MauiMediaElement/README.md

 >:blue_book: For more information about the **.NET Multi-platform App UI (.NET MAUI) Community Toolkit** go to https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/

-Open up *MainPage.xaml* and add the following namespace at the top:
+Open up *MainPage.xaml* and add the following namespace on line 4:

 ```xaml
 xmlns:toolkit="http://schemas.microsoft.com/dotnet/2022/maui/toolkit"
 ```

 Now you can use the toolkit.
-Let's replace the existing image, labels, and buttons in the *MainPage.xaml* file with the following code:
+Let's replace the existing image, labels, and buttons in the *MainPage.xaml* file with the following:

 ```xaml
 <toolkit:MediaElement x:Name="videoMediaElement"